sfigg/commercialization-public/docset/sxs/windows-10-deployment-for-oems.md

 ***Regedit.exe***

-1. Run regedit.exe from command prompt
+1. Run regedit.exe from a command prompt.

-2. Navigate to HKEY_LOCAL_MACHINE\Software\Microsoft\Windows\CurrentVersion\Store
+2. Navigate to HKEY_LOCAL_MACHINE\Software\Microsoft\Windows\CurrentVersion\Store.

-3. Right click under (Defalut) -&gt; click new
+3. Right-click under (Default) &gt; click **New**.

-4. Click String Value
+4. Click **String Value**.

+5. Type:

-5. Type OEMID
+        OEMID

-6. Double click OEMID and enter OEM name in Value data: text field
+6. Double-click **OEMID** and enter the OEM name in the **Value data:** text field.

-    **Important: The OEMID registry key is not restored automatically during PBR in Windows 10.
-Please refer the the scanstate section of this guide on how to restore the OEMID registry key during PBR operation.**
+    Important: The OEMID registry key is not restored automatically during PBR in Windows 10.
+For more information about how to restore the OEMID registry key during PBR operation, see [Prepare system for recovery Push Buton Reset scenarios](#prepare-system-for-recovery-push-button-reset-scenarios).

-### Verify Customizations in Audit Mode
+### Verify customizations in Audit mode

 Connecting the computer to the internet is not recommended during manufacturing stages.
 It is not recommended to get the updates from Windows Update in audit mode.
-This will likely generate an error while generalize + syspreping the machine from audit mode.
+This will likely generate an error when you run generalize + syspreping on the machine from audit mode.

 1. After setup has finished, the computer logs into Windows in Audit mode automatically as an Administrator.

-2. Verify the changes which were stated in the answer file (see manufacturer name, support phone number and other customizations)
+2. Verify the changes which were stated in the answer file (see manufacturer name, support phone number and other customizations).

-3. The image must be generalized before being used as a manufacturing image; Select **Generalize** checkbox
+3. The image must be generalized before being used as a manufacturing image; select the **Generalize** checkbox.

-4. In the System Cleanup Action box select **Enter System Out-of-Box Experience**
+4. In the System Cleanup Action box, select **Enter System Out-of-Box Experience**.

-5. In the shutdown options box select **Shutdown**
+5. In the shutdown options box select **Shutdown**.

     ![Sysprep generalize](images\sysprep.png)

-**Important: The system must be set to generalize and OOBE in order to further service the image.
-In the following sections the guide will use an unattend file to return to Audit mode on the OOBE sealed system.
-There are known issues resealing to Audit mode in this phase and not recommended.**
+Important: The system must be set to generalize and OOBE in order to further service the image.
+In the following sections, an unattend file will be used to return to Audit mode on the OOBE-sealed system.
+There are known issues when resealing to Audit mode in this phase and it is not recommended.

-## Capture Basic Image
+## Capture basic image

 1. Connect "**USB-A**" and boot the Reference computer.

-2. After WinPE has been booted connect **USB-B**
+2. After WinPE has booted, connect to **USB-B**.

-    **TROUBLESHOOT**: **At the end of the previous section 4.2.5, the reference system was shutdown.
+    **Troubleshoot**: At the end of the previous section [Verify customizations in Audit mode](#verify-customizations-in-audit-mode), the reference system was shutdown.
 While turning on** if the system continues to boot from Internal HDD, Windows will enter specialize pass and then OOBE pass. **In order to capture a generalized and stable image none of the Windows passes must be completed**.to fix this we need To generalize the image again, at the OOBE Screen press **&lt;Ctrl&gt;**+**&lt;Shift&gt;**+**&lt;F3&gt;**, system restarts and boot in Audit mode.
 In Audit mode Sysprep the system by OOBE Shutdown and Generalize switches. *See image above*.
 After the system reboots please make sure to boot from **USB-A** to WinPE.

     If the system still boots with internal HDD, please make sure USB boot is prioritized instead of HDD boot.
 To do so, it may be neceesary to enter the Reference Computer BIOS menu and adjust the boot priority order so that the USB Key is at the top of the list.